LewisResearchGroup/ms-mint-app2/docs/quickstart.md

     ![](quickstart/analysis-5.png)

 ## Next steps
 For a deeper tour of the interface, see the [GUI guide](gui/index.md).
-For details on target list formatting, see [Targets](gui/targets.md).